 This isn't some far off possibility as regulators in the UK and EU are forcing the banks to open up customer data to third parties in the form of secure APIs this year, creating more choice on where and how consumers manage their money.
 However, concerns remain around security and data privacy issues created by the new rules (detailed in the 'data sovereignty and security concerns' section at the end of this article).

-The Competition and Markets Authority (CMA) issued its final order today to formally implement open banking.
+The Competition and Markets Authority (CMA) issued its final order in February and the Financial Conduct Authority (FCA) finalised requirements in September to formally implement open banking.
 Alasdair Smith, chairman of the retail banking investigation, said: "Open banking will make a transformational change to banking for personal customers and small businesses.

 "For the first time innovative and secure apps will provide personalised services and information to cover all financial needs in one place, and make it easy for people to find out what bank account is best for them."

 So, instead of doing all of your banking through one or two firms, customers would have their current account with one provider and then bolt on other financial services like an insurance policy, ISA, mortgage and investments through other providers, all under the user interface of your choosing.
 This approach is also known as banking as a platform (BaaP).

 In order for this to happen the banks will have to open up their data through application programming interfaces (APIs).
 Fortunately for consumers the CMA is forcing the banks to adhere to open banking standards by January 13 2018.

 The new rules state that banks must create open APIs so that customer data can be shared between organisations and be incorporated into third party applications in a common, consistent format.

 The first stage will be open APIs for what the CMA calls product and reference data.
 This will allow developers to create price comparison services, or include ATM locations on their maps, for example.